Cornetto noboringbits prints coordinate windows that meet any of the following:

 Example usage:

-extract reads equal to larger than a threshold from a fastq
+extract reads equal to longer than a threshold from a fastq

 Options: